wvanderp/awesome-dutch-osint/README.md

 WebSDR is a software-defined radio receiver that can be accessed over the internet.
 It can be used to listen to radio signals from all over the world.

-There are many WebSDR stations in the Netherlands, and they can be found on the <http://websdr.org/> website.
+There are many WebSDR stations in the Netherlands, which can be found on the <http://websdr.org/> website.

 The most popular WebSDR station in the Netherlands is the one in Twente.
 It can be found at <http://websdr.ewi.utwente.nl:8901/>.